 A long time ago, during the era of the first Power Rangers team, Tommy Oliver — the Green Ranger — had been manipulated by the evil sorceress Rita Repulsa to attack his fellow Rangers.
 However, when he came to their side, she had a contingency plan.
-Rita created a candle that, when its flame went out, Tommy’s powers would be lost to her forever.
+Rita created a candle that, when its flame went out, Tommy’s powers would be lost to him forever.

 Now another flame on another magical candle also threatens to extinguish itself.

 Adi Shankar and Joseph Kahn produced and directed, respectively, a fan-made fourteen minute film on the Internet which, essentially, is a gritty revisionist take on the Power Rangers: set after the Rangers’ battle with the Machine Empire and what seems to have been a truce.
 This got the attention of both new fans, and old: with over 12 million YouTube views in two days.